williamflynt/commodity-price-economic-indicator-system/docs/0-REPORT.md

 Deployment uses Cloud Run, which is perfect for single-container systems.
 Rather than run many services in a single container, it made sense to use a fast-to-build, fast-to-deploy, reliable bus that stays local.
 I was able to avoid more complex networking considerations in this model.

+### Building the App + Web UI

+I like Gradle for builds, because it makes tasks easy to add.

+You can see in my [`build.gradle`](../applications/single-process-app/build.gradle) that I'm also building the web UI, which I serve via my the main HTTP server.
+For low traffic apps, this is much simpler than setting up a CDN, etc...

 ### Handlers